 People often forget that the IRS needs documents filed to show the numbers involved in estate sales.

 A comprehensive report showing the appraiser's opinion of value is necessary to support the methods the appraiser used to come to his conclusions.
 Such a report will definitely demonstrate to the IRS that the numbers used are accurate and correct.

-Appraisals by Kana, LLC ensures an well-founded appraisal report, which will give an executor definite facts and figures that will exceed IRS and state agency requirements.
-You need not be concerned over anything, because Appraisals by Kana, LLC will be there to back up our reports if they are ever challenged.
+Having a professional report from Appraisals by Kana, LLC gives the executor definite facts and figures to work with in going beyond IRS and LA state agency requirements.
+You need not worry over anything, because we will be there to back up our work if they are ever challenged.